Scanning

 The primary advantage of Coana over other traditional vulnerability scanners is its reachability analysis that determines which vulnerabilities are actually reachable from the entry points of your project.
 This is important because in most projects, the majority of vulnerabilities (typically more than 80%) are not reachable and thus not exploitable.

 The reachability analysis is based on advanced static analysis that scans both your application's source code and the code of your dependencies to build a model of how dependencies are used in your application.
 The analysis is built on top of decades of cutting-edge research in static analysis and is designed to reason well about complex language features such as reflection in Java and dynamic reads and writes in JavaScript.
-Coana's reachability analysis can also detect vulnerabilities that are reachable through indirect dependencies, also known as transitive dependencies.
-These are the dependencies of your dependencies, extending to arbitrarily deep levels—for example, the dependencies of your dependencies' dependencies, and so on
+Importantly, Coana’s reachability analysis can identify vulnerabilities in indirect/transitive dependencies.
+These include the dependencies of your dependencies, extending to any depth — for instance, the dependencies of your dependencies’ dependencies, and beyond.
+(Read more about Coana's approach to reachability analysis in this blog post (opens in a new tab)).

 The advantages of the static reachability analysis used by Coana are: